Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 Advanced users can design a structured knowledge base management rule, rather than judging by memory each time which content needs cleaning.
 In practice, this means building a 'document status index' within the knowledge base itself, explicitly noting each document's last update date and current status (currently valid / obsolete / partially updated).
 Each periodic review then references this index directly, rather than re-reading every document's content to judge age — systematizing the act of 'judging what's outdated' itself.

 Another advanced move is folding knowledge base cleanup into the scheduled-task rhythm described earlier — for example, explicitly adding an item to the quarterly review task: 'check the knowledge base document status index and flag items needing updates or removal this quarter.'
-This turns knowledge base maintenance from an easily forgotten extra chore into a fixed step embedded in the existing work rhythm, automatically prompted just like any other scheduled task.
+This turns knowledge base maintenance from an easily forgotten extra chore into a fixed step embedded in the existing work rhythm, automatically prompted just like any other Scheduled Task.

 Full Content +